thedarkprincedc/webstatistics/README.md

 I use lite-server.
 It can be downloaded using

 #npm install lite-server -g
+#lite-server

+Run from npm, still needs lite-server installed
+#npm run start

-Also you will need to open chrome with web security disabled so we can by pass and cross origin request error in order to test the mock server.
+Also you will need to open chrome with web security disabled or run a proxy like squid proxy/apache reverse proxy to bypass any cross origin request restrictions to test the mock server.

 #/Applications/Google\ Chrome.app/Contents/MacOS/Google\ Chrome --disable-web-security --user-data-dir ~/test